Hippopotamuses might look like adorable creatures, but they are easily one of the most deadly animals in Africa.

 Another popular method of tenderizing hippo meat is to marinate it overnight before you cook it.

-We recommend using vinegar-based sauces.
-Soy sauce is a good choice.
-In essence, you need an acidic sauce that will help break down the proteins.
+I recommend using vinegar-based sauces, such as soy sauce.
+You need an acidic sauce to help break down the proteins.

-But, the best way to enjoy hippo meat is to dry it.
-An African delicacy known as Biltong is a delicious/cured meat that has been tried with traditional seasoning.
+But the best way to enjoy hippo meat is to dry it.
+Biltong, an African delicacy known as Biltong, is delicious cured meat that has been tried with traditional seasoning.

-Hippo biltong is highly flavorful and has a kind of sweet, gamey, beefy flavor.
+Hippo biltong is highly flavorful and has a sweet, gamey, beefy flavor.

 Final Thoughts